jjbandit/tc-gen/README.md

 # Preamble
-This is a tool I built to quickly generate CRD Timecards.
+This is a tool to quickly generate CRD Timecards.
 ## File List
 - LICENSE
 - README.md